kevinkovalchik/RawQuant/README.md

 ## News and Updates

  * RawQuant paper is out: https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00072.
- * We are working to develop an implementation of RawQuant as a QC and real-time performance monitoring tool (check the branches for the QC development version).
+ * We are working to develop an implementation of RawQuant as a QC and real-time performance monitoring tool.
+You can follow and use this implementation here: https://github.com/kevinkovalchik/RawQuant/tree/qc_dev.
- * We are working to migrate RawQuant from MSFileReader to the .NET implementation of Thermo's raw file reader (http://planetorbitrap.com/rawfilereader#.WtfhwpPwbAw) (check the branches for the development version that can directly process .raw files on Linux or Mac).
+ * We are working to migrate RawQuant from MSFileReader to the .NET implementation of Thermo's raw file reader (http://planetorbitrap.com/rawfilereader#.WtfhwpPwbAw).
+You can follow and use this implementation here: https://github.com/kevinkovalchik/RawQuant/tree/RawFileReader_dev.
  * We hope to incoporate reading of TMTc values in the near future.
+ * We are working to add support for extraction of scan information and data from Boxcar runs.
+Follow this development here: https://github.com/kevinkovalchik/RawQuant/issues/1.

+ ## Known bugs

+ * We are aware of a big that makes RawQuant incompatible with the latest version of the Tune software for the Orbitrap Fusion and Lumos (version 3.0 or greater).
+We will fix this ASAP.
+Please follow this issue here: https://github.com/kevinkovalchik/RawQuant/issues/4.